What's My Story?

 My purpose in this lifetime is to share my stories, my insights, my passions with others to help inspire them to discover more knowledge, pleasure and beauty in their own lives.

-Okay, so now that I have answered these deep, soulful questions, I can share, in a more traditional, conformist format, all the professional “stuff” I have done in my career so far . . .
+Okay, now that I have answered these deep questions, I can share, in a more traditional, conformist format, all the professional “stuff” I have done in my career so far . . .

 A graduate of Colgate University and the Columbia University Graduate School of Journalism, I joined E! after holding several top positions at People and Us Weekly, including West Coast Bureau Chief, Executive Editor and founding Editorial Director for USmagazine.com.